hyperledger-labs/splice/cluster/README.md

 * `cncluster apply` - Apply the cluster configuration to the currently running CN cluster in GCE.
+(Accepts an optional argument that allows a specific set of images to be deployed by tag.
+Defaults to the current working directory's tag.
+Manifest is always deployed from working copy.)
 * `cncluster check` - Run a series of simple validity checks against the external API exposed by a cluster.
 * `cncluster create` - Create a new instance of the CN cluster in GCE,